Movement Guide

 Northern Renaissance

 In Northern Renaissance art, a mirror, a fur cuff, a printed line, or a frozen pond can change the meaning of the whole image.
-That is the movement's basic logic.
-Between the fifteenth and sixteenth centuries, artists in Bruges, Antwerp, Nuremberg, Basel, and beyond used oil paint and print to make rooms, tools, bodies, and landscapes carry theology, trade, law, satire, and memory.
+Between the fifteenth and sixteenth centuries, artists in the Low Countries, the German lands, parts of present-day Belgium, the Netherlands, Germany, Switzerland, and neighboring regions use oil paint and print to make rooms, tools, bodies, and landscapes carry theology, trade, law, satire, and memory.

 Northern Renaissance art does not simply describe the world carefully.
-It asks you to read the world carefully.
-Surfaces matter because they carry meaning.
+It teaches viewers to read the world carefully.
+Surfaces, objects, and printed signs are not secondary decoration.
+They are where a large part of the argument happens.

 Those conditions produce different pictorial habits.
 Instead of treating the image mainly as an ideal stage for balanced bodies and classical clarity, Northern artists load it with materials, tools, inscriptions, textures, and portable signs.
 The room, the printed sheet, and the object become as important as the monumental body.